 5) The study also found that 57 percent support a nationwide ban on assault weapons.
 Continue reading Reinvigoration of Our Determination To Generate Permanent Gun Control Laws

 First of all, I want to congratulate Mr. Cyril Ramaphosa, South Africa’s newly elected President.
-President Mr. Ramaphosa, representing the African National Congress (ANC), has a unique opportunity to make good on their promises made during the 1990’s to bring justice to victims of apartheid-era high crimes such as human rights violations, massacres, torture, extensive imprisonment of activists, and crippling racial discrimination.
+President Ramaphosa, representing the African National Congress (ANC), has a unique opportunity to make good on their original promises made to Black South Africans prior to winning their independence.
+They promised to bring justice to victims of apartheid-era high crimes such as human rights violations, massacres, torture, extensive imprisonment of activists, and crippling racial discrimination.

 At the end of the Apartheid era, the ANC adopted a concept called the Truth and Reconciliation Commission (TRC).
 The TRC, which facilitated South Africa’s transition to Black rule, has been a humongous failure in delivering justice and compensation to the Indigenous/aborigines Black people of South Africa.